Bruno Rezende: Personal life

 Bruno is the only child of former volleyball players Bernardinho and Vera Mossa.
 His mother took part in Olympics three times (1980, 1984, 1988).
 His father is a silver medalist with the 1984 Olympic Games and former coach of Brazil men's national volleyball team.
 His parents divorced when he was a child.
 From his mother's first marriage to basketball player Éder Mundt Leme, Bruno has an older half-brother, Edson (born 1981).
 From her third marriage, he has a younger half-sister, Luisa.
 From his father's second marriage to former volleyball player Fernanda Venturini, Bruno has two younger half-sisters, Júlia (born 2002) and Victória (born 2009).
+His maternal grandfather was an athlete in the 1960s and a former Brazilian 110 metres record holder.

-Bruno often faced accusations of nepotism when he first started playing for Brazil's national volleyball team since his father, Bernardinho, was the team's coach from 2001 to 2017.
-However, both he and his father have vehemently defended themselves against the accusations and were always backed up by the other players, who said Bernardinho was tougher and more demanding of Bruno because of their family ties.
+Bruno often faced accusations of nepotism when he first started playing for Brazil's national volleyball team, since his father, Bernardinho, was the team's coach from 2001 to 2017.
+However, he and his father vehemently defended themselves against the accusations and were always backed up by the other players, who said Bernardinho was tougher and more demanding of Bruno because of their family ties.

 Bruno is close friends with footballer Neymar.